I’m a proponent of intermittent fasting because I believe in its health benefits, but I’ve not always been that way.

 “Mitochondria — the energy-producing structures in cells — exist in networks that dynamically change shape according to energy demand.
 Their capacity to do so declines with age, but the impact this has on metabolism, and cellular function was previously unclear.
 In this study, the researchers showed a causal link between dynamic changes in the shapes of mitochondrial networks and longevity.

 Mitochondrial networks inside cells typically toggle between fused and fragmented states.
 The researchers found that…mimicking dietary restriction through genetic manipulation of an energy-sensing protein called AMP-activated protein kinase (AMPK), maintained the mitochondrial networks in a fused or “youthful” state.
-In addition, they found that these youthful networks increased lifespan by communicating with organelles called peroxisomes to modulate fat metabolism” (Havard.edu)
+Also, they found that these youthful networks increased lifespan by communicating with organelles called peroxisomes to modulate fat metabolism” (Havard.edu)

 Intermittent Fasting or Traditional Feeding

 As I mentioned earlier, I’m a proponent of intermittent fasting.
 I do it more than three days a week and recommend it to my clients.
-But, I also understand that everybody’s body is different and different people respond to the same program different ways.
+But, I also understand that everybody’s body is different and different people respond to the same program in different ways.
 What works for one person may not work for another.
 Therefore, you must find what works for you and be consistent with it.

 Some people do well eating three meals a day, and some do well on intermittent fasting.
 Both methods of eating have been researched and found to be effective for weight loss.